jsis/jsconf.is/pages/_about.md

 JSConf is coming to Iceland, again!
 This time, the conference takes place on **March 1-2, 2018**.
 That's from Thursday through Friday.
 Perfect for catching up on  talks, and with friends from the JavaScript community.

 Those two days will be jam-packed.
 Expect two tracks of inspiring, motivational and educational talks, from over 30 speakers from around the world.
 The speaker selection will comprise curated speakers and audience volunteers.
-The curated speakers [submit proposals](/speakers/) and make it through the selection process, whereas the audience volunteer speakers are “first-come, first-speak“.
+The curated speakers <a href="http://cfp.jsconf.is/events/jsconf-iceland-2018" target="_blank">submit proposals</a> and make it through the selection process, whereas the audience volunteer speakers are “first-come, first-speak“.

 ### JSConf is all about the community